 She worked as a patient advocate with Breakthrough and Breast Cancer Campaign following her diagnosis and now with the new merged charity Breast Cancer Now.
 She has been involved with Breast Cancer Now's Cell and Tissue Bank since its inception and is a valued member of the Barts Cell Research Team.
 She is a lay member of several Clinical Trial Management and Working Groups and a familiar independent patient voice in Q and A sessions at cancer research conferences.

-Mairead has been a member of ICPV since 2009 and currently sits on a number of trial management groups.
-She is a member of the Breast Cancer Campaign Tissue Access Committee, lay member of the steering group for the UK Therapeutic Cancer Network (UKTCPN-ECMC) and until recently sat on the Breast Cancer Care Research Partnership and the London Cancer Alliance Breast Pathway Group.
+Mairead has been a member of ICPV since 2009 and currently sits on a number of trial management groups especially in the areas of treatment reduction annd targeted therapies.
+She is a member of the Breast Cancer Campaign Now Tissue Bank Access Committee, the ICR-CTSU Breast Sytemic Therapy Trials Steering Group, the ICR CTSU PPI Group and has also been involved with the work of the Early Breast Cancer Trialists' Collaborative Group (EBCTCG).

-Mairead is a retired information scientist and enjoys gardening, needlework, reading, walking and travelling.
+Mairead is now retired and enjoys gardening, needlework, reading, walking and travelling.

 Following a diagnosis of breast cancer several years ago Pat became involved in patient advocacy.
 Working in healthcare, which included a contract as patient involvement facilitator, gave her a unique insight into the need for patients to be involved at the heart of planning services.
 Pat developed an interest in research after working at a regional and national level with breast cancer charities, and local cancer services.
 She joined ICPV as a virtual member whilst living in New Zealand where she carried on with voluntary work with national cancer organisations.
 Since coming back to the UK Pat has become involved in several research projects through ICPV alongside voluntary work in cancer services regionally and nationally.
 Pat believes research needs the patients' unique perspective and is absolutely essential in order to make the research work.